RichardGThompson/RichardGThompson/README.md

 ### Hello there, I'm Richard!
 #### Student at Carleton University studying Interactive Multimedia Design

-- :book: Pursing a degree in Interactive Multimedia Design, focusing on software development.
+- :mortar_board: Pursuing a degree in Interactive Multimedia Design, focusing on software development
--
+- :computer: Currently working as a Web Application Developer at Intrinsec Security